Equity shares are integral to the world of investing whether we trade in them or not

 Long-term capital loss — Long-term capital losses, arising after April 1, 2018, can be set off against long-term capital gains in the same financial year.
 If the loss cannot be entirely compensated, the remainder can be carried forward for eight years, if ITR is regularly filed.

-An IPO has a lot still up in the air, but there is a prospectus and the buzz around a company to guide us.
+An IPO has a lot still up in the air, but there are a prospectus and the buzz around a company to guide us.

 But most equity shares can be found on the secondary market, with company results and news to guide us, besides expert advice.